-Cache Transformation in SSIS is used to read data from wide variety of sources such as flat files, Excel sheets and ADO.NET data sources and save data from those data sources in .caw file.
+Cache Transformation in SSIS is used to read data from a wide variety of sources such as flat files, Excel sheets, and ADO.NET data sources.
+And then save data from those data sources in .caw file.

-In this example we are going to use the Cache transformation to copy the data present in the Excel file to cache file (.caw extension).
+In this example, we are going to use the SSIS Cache transformation to copy the data present in the Excel file to the cache file (.caw extension).

 STEP 2: Drag and drop Excel source from toolbox to data flow region.
 Double click on it to configure the excel file

 Click on the Browse button to select the source file from the local hard drive.

 From the above screenshot, you can observe that we selected the COUNTRIES LOOKUP.xls file in local drive.

 NOTE: If your Excel file contains column names in the first row, checkmark the First Row has Column Names option.